2009–10 Australian bushfire season: December

 On 8 December, 90 fires were burning across New South Wales with 1,600 firefighters in attendance.
-A father and son suffered serious burns whilst defending property after a bushfire flared up in the central-west New South Wales town of Vittoria, near Bathurst.
+A father and son suffered serious burns whilst defending property after a bushfire flared up in the central-west New South Wales town of Vittoria.
 Both were taken to Orange Base Hospital for treatment before being transferred to Concord Hospital in Sydney.

 The same fire forced the closure of the Mitchell Highway, between Bathurst and Orange.
 Every region of NSW was under a high to catastrophic fire danger for 9 December and total fire bans remained in effect for the central ranges, northern slopes, northwestern and upper central west plains regions.

 Between 9 and 10 December, 3 helicopters were involved in separate incidents fighting the fires.
 A helicopter mapping the fires crashed in dense fog into rainforest in the Donigo National Park at around noon, the pilot was taken to hospital in a critical but stable condition, whilst the passenger, a park ranger, died.
 Less than 24 hours later, two water-bombing helicopters collided tail rotors, forcing both to land, no one was injured.

-Areas affected by the early December fires included; Vittoria, near Bathurst, Wallendbeen, near Cootamundra, Cudgen, near far north NSW coast and areas west of Tamworth.
+Areas affected by the early December fires included; Vittoria, Wallendbeen, Cudgen and areas west of Tamworth.
 The Vittoria fire burnt around 2000 ha, while the Diamond Swamp fire burnt around 7,000+.

-On 17 December, bushfires affected Southern NSW including a major fire which has burnt 5500 ha in the Gerogery area, which is believed to had started at the Walla Walla tip.
+On 17 December, bushfires affected Southern NSW including a major fire which has burnt 5500 ha in the Gerogery area, which is believed to have started at the Walla Walla tip.
 A 60-year-old man suffered burns to 36 per-cent of his body whilst fighting fire near Walla Walla, with a number of vehicles, home, sheds, crops and livestock also destroyed by the fire.
 The fire also forced the closure of the Main Southern railway line between Melbourne and Sydney and the Olympic Highway.
 In Tooma near Tumbarumba, a bushfire had burnt 11500 ha destroying six homes and threatening the Tooma Hotel and also the Kosciuszko National Park.
 Three men suffered burns and smoke inhalation while trying to fight the fire just outside the village of Tooma.
 In Michelago, 54 km south of Canberra, a bushfire burnt 9000 ha and three houses were also destroyed.
 A powerline is believed to have caused a bushfire in Gregadoo, near Wagga Wagga, which burnt approximately 10 ha of pasture, destroying a new shed and farm machinery.
 Wagga Wagga recorded a catastrophic fire danger index of 170, the highest recording in seven years, due to the low humidity, high temperatures and strong winds.